MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-create-distribute-apps.md

 * You can have at most 100 users or groups in the access list for the app.
 However, you can give more than 100 users access to the app.
 To do so, use one or more user groups that contain all the desired users.
 * For the new workspace experience, if the user added to the app access list already has access to the app through the workspace, they will not be shown in the access list for the app.
 * The support site URL is shown in the item information card.
 * Apps have an option to allow users to share the app and the app's underlying datasets by using the share permission.
 For new apps, this option is off by default.
 We recommend turning this option off for your existing apps and updating permission on the underlying datasets.
-The option was enabled for existing apps because apps were initially designed to replace content packs, which had this behavior.
 * Apps can have a maximum of 200 dashboards.

 ## Next steps